Josoriop9/Josoriop9/README.md

 ### Hi there! 👋
 ________________________________________________________________

-Hello, I'm Juan Carlos Osorio, a passionate Front-End Developer with a strong enthusiasm for creating visually appealing and user-friendly websites and web applications.
+I'm Juan Carlos Osorio, a passionate Front-End Developer with a strong enthusiasm for creating visually appealing and user-friendly websites and web applications.
 I am dedicated to continuously learning and growing in the ever-evolving field of web development.
 Beyond coding, I have a strong interest in staying up-to-date with the latest industry trends and attending web development meetups and conferences.
 I also enjoy flying my drone!

 Currently I am working as technical trainer on Cloud Computing and previously I performed as Solutions Architect.